Ebugo/Ebugo/README.md

 <h1 align="center">Hi there 👋, I'm Gospel</h1>

-<p align="center"><b>Experienced Full Stack Software Engineer with over half a decade of expertise in the banking and finance/fintech, health-tech, e-commerce, event tech, edutech, agrotech, and CRM industries.
+<p align="center"><b>An experienced Full Stack Software Engineer with over half a decade of expertise in the banking and finance/fintech, health-tech, e-commerce, event tech, edutech, agrotech, and CRM industries.
 I bring a wealth of experience in development, advocacy, problem-solving and architecture design.

 <br/><br/>